 5 – Jolicraft:

-The brains behind this endeavor is an ardent enthusiast who’s known only as Jolicoeur.
-It’s a 16 x 16p resolution version that hits the scene complete with custom swirly smoke/explotion animation, all terrain items and moody custom clouds.
+The brain behind this endeavor is an ardent enthusiast who’s known only as Jolicoeur.
+It’s a 16 x 16p resolution version that hits the scene complete with custom swirly smoke/explosion animation, all-terrain items and moody custom clouds.
 You can also expect to see passive mobs as well as not so passive ones too.

 You’ll even be able to feast your eyes on the ‘Andre the Wanderer’ character skin and custom animated water, lava, sky and fog colors.
 As the developer reveals, you can alter nearly all the visuals littered in the title concerned.
 And just in case you’re wondering, the name’s pronounced as ‘jolly craft.’